 - Stop all blood thinning agents prior to surgery

 - Must stop smoking 6 to 8 weeks prior to the procedure

 Procedure: Breast Lift (Mastopexy)

-There are several different kinds of breast lifts performed by Orlando plastic surgeon Dr. Kenrick Spence.
+There are several different kinds of breast lifts performed by our Orlando plastic surgeons.
 Each procedure produces a different shape to the breast and different extent of scarring.